Blog > Introduction to Ansible

 Ansible is a DevOps environments tool for helping manage the service and falls on the operations side of the DevOps equation.
-It allows maintaining all the different servers such as web servers running Apache, database servers running MySQL.
+It allows for maintaining all the different servers such as web servers running Apache, and database servers running MySQL.
 It isn’t easy to maintain many servers by hand simultaneously here.
 Ansible helps become an efficient operation.

-Like other system solutions such as chef and puppet, Ansible uses code to write and describe the installation and set up multiple servers.
+Like other system solutions such as Chef and puppet, Ansible uses code to write and describe the installation and set up multiple servers.

 What is Ansible?